 3 What are the capabilities and facilities offered by these systems that fulfil the requirements of specific user groups, of applications such as private mobile radio, public access mobile radio, utilities, e-Health, public protection and disaster relief, and machine-to-machine communications, etc.?

-4 What are the system parameters on which international agreement is desirable to ensure compatibility between systems and/or operation of differing systems in neighbouring coverage areas?further decides
+4 What are the system parameters on which international agreement is desirable to ensure compatibility between systems and/or operation of differing systems in neighbouring coverage areas?

+5 What are the technical and operational aspects and the capabilities associated with specific industry applications supported by digital land mobile systems, including private mobile radio networks, in the land mobile service?

+further decides

 1 that the results of the above studies should be included in one or more Recommendations, Reports or Handbooks;